godott/godott.github.io/menu/about.md

 </p>

 <p>
 I also contributed to <a href="https://github.com/epiqc/ScaffCC">ScaffCC</a>, an industrial level quantum compiler capable of compiling quantum circuits of millions of quantum gates.
-I designed and implemented the circuit optimization pass in ScaffCC and wrote the QAOA(Quantum Approximate Optimization Algorithm) library.
-I am designing various new backends aimed at near-term quantum architectures.
+I designed and implemented the circuit optimization pass in ScaffCC and wrote the QAOA (Quantum Approximate Optimization Algorithm) library.
+I designed a new compiler backend that directly compiles circuits to continuous control pulses.
 </p>

 <p>